From doctorate to professorship: Career paths starting in Berlin

 Because they are affiliated with jointly hosted graduate institutions, postdocs also receive access to the departments at participating universities, so they can use the existing research infrastructure there, including libraries and large-scale equipment, along with their far-reaching networks of research and exchange relationships.

 Junior scholars and scientists who are between doctoral studies and the professorship level will find that Berlin offers many ways to pursue further education and development.
-The various graduate programs and three umbrella organizations – the Dahlem Research School (DRS), Humboldt Graduate School, and TU-DOC, the body that provides doctoral and postdoctoral services at Technische Universität Berlin – support mutual networking through a wide range of events and offer many options for obtaining skills and education in the areas of research management, academic teaching, and career advancement.
+The various graduate programs and three umbrella organizations – the Dahlem Research School (DRS), Humboldt Graduate School, and Center for Junior Scholars (CJS), the body that provides doctoral and postdoctoral services at Technische Universität Berlin – support mutual networking through a wide range of events and offer many options for obtaining skills and education in the areas of research management, academic teaching, and career advancement.
 In the future, the alliance partners plan to coordinate the support they offer for junior scholars and scientists even more closely and expand on these services.